riccymiccy/google_analytics_shiny_app/README.md

 # Wesbite Regional Performance

 ## Authors
-Sandra Tobon, Amit Pandi, Masood Khan, Ric Clark
+Sandra Tobon, Amit Pandit, Masood Khan, Ric Clark

-We had 6 days to think, brainstrom, plan, code and debug our shiny app.
+We had 6 days to think, brainstorm, plan, code and debug our shiny app.
 We worked on the project completely remotely, due to COVID-19 peventing us from meeting.

 ## Project Brief
 ### Regional Performance

-The client wanted the ability to analyse website performance as Google Analystics is too restrictive.
+The client wanted the ability to analyse website performance as Google Analytics is too restrictive.
 - Limited or no ability to compare site performance between their three locations
 - Overview of a single city’s performance is complicated because of Google Analytics’ use of multiple small towns around a given city
 - Compare site performance in a defined Edinburgh, Glasgow and Inverness catchment